OPALX-project/OPALX-project.github.io/git-usage.md

 * file all changes (bugfixes and feature changes) in the [issue tracker](https://gitlab.psi.ch/OPAL/src/issues) of Gitlab
  * all issues have to be assigned to an OPAL version number(to be discussed: maybe better a milestone?) (a certain feature will be implemented in  this version)
- * create a branches for all issues, merge these branches to the desired central stable and development branches.
+ * create a branches for all issues, merge these branches to the desired upstream stable and development branches.

 In this document we show you to do each step on the command line.
 For many IDEs have nativ Git support, for most(?) editors extensions are available, like Magic for Emacs.
 If you prefer a standalone GUI just Google for something like "git gui".